Perspective | How politicians target you: 3,000 data points on every voter, including your phone number

 Their files treat your contact details like a matter of public record and can be more intimate than credit applications, including your income, debt, family, ethnicity, religion, gym habits, whether you own a gun and what kind of car you drive.
 In 2020, campaigns use this data to microtarget us with record numbers of online ads, mailers, knocks on the door and text messages.

 I’ve been on a crusade to find out what politicians know about me.
-So over the last few months, I’ve used California’s new data privacy law to force companies that specialize in collecting my personal information for campaigns to show me the data.
+So over the past few months, I’ve used California’s new data privacy law to force companies that specialize in collecting my personal information for campaigns to show me the data.

 What I learned: Privacy may be a cornerstone of American liberty, but politicians on both sides of the aisle have zero problem invading it.